saisri27/qranalysis/_projects/Quantile_Regression.md

 ## Benefits of Quantile Regression

-Not to brag but, Quantile regression has a few advantages over MLR.
+Not to brag, but Quantile Regression has a few advantages over MLR.

-- The errors are treated differently for positive and negative errors depending on the quantile $w$.
+- The errors are treated differently for positive and negative values, depending on the quantile level $w$.

-- Instead of giving just one regression line like MLR, it gives multiple lines/planes , one for each quantile ,  which shows how the effect of predictors changes at different levels.
+- Instead of giving just one regression line like MLR, it provides multiple lines or planes, one for each quantile, showing how the effect of the predictors changes at different levels.

- - MLR assumes that the errors have constant variance (homoscedastic), while quantile regression can handle changing variance (heteroscedastic) too.
+ - MLR assumes that the errors have constant variance (homoscedastic), while quantile regression can also handle changing variance (heteroscedastic).

-- Quantile Regression is also less sensitive to outliers because it  uses absolute loss instead of squared loss.
+- Quantile regression is also less sensitive to outliers because it uses absolute loss instead of squared loss.

-- Quantile Regression works even if the data is skewed or non-normal.
+- Quantile regression works even when the data is skewed or not normally distributed.

-Quantile Regression is so popular in real world applications, especially when we want to understand how predictors behave not just the average, also in the fields where extreme values or uneven data distributions matter such as in Finance where it is used to predict financial risk, , Healthcare , where it is used to understand treatment effects across different patient groups, Environmental stuides and many more.
+Quantile regression is widely used in real-world applications, especially when we want to understand how predictors behave beyond the average.
+It is particularly useful in fields where extreme values or uneven data distributions matter , such as finance, where it helps predict financial risk; healthcare, where it helps study treatment effects across different patient groups; and environmental studies, among many others.

 ## How to evaluate them?